About Boston Logan International Airport (BOS)

 Public transport road:

-Bus services are also available from a number of private bus lines covering the New England area.
-Logan Express (tel: +1 800 235 6426) offers a frequent express bus service from all terminals to Braintree, Framingham, Woburn and Peabody (fare: US$7.50).
+Bus services are also available from a few private bus lines covering the New England area.
+Logan Express (tel: +1 800 235 6426) offers a frequent express bus service from all terminals to Braintree, Framingham, Woburn and Peabody.
+Fares start at US$7.50, depending on destination.